MirzaMerdovic/WebApiStartTemplate/README.md

 Web API Visual Studio Template.

-VS template foe Web API with OWIN projects.
+VS template for Web API with OWIN projects.

 It is created from empty Web API project template and it includes:
  - CORS configuration